GlitchHunterCoder/Bloxd-ProtoTree/README.md

 # Bloxd-ProtoTree

+> [!NOTE]
+> **Project Status: Complete** — ProtoTree has reached its final form.
+The core mechanic is fully realized and no new primitives will be added.
+Everything that can be built, is built on top of what exists here.

 ## Why it was made

 this project exists because i was exploring how prototype chains work in javascript